Anatomy and Physiology Research

 Credit: Dr Aung Aung Kywe Moe

-There's no doubt this is one of the most exciting times to be working in discovery neuroscience.
+There's no doubt this is one of the most exciting times to be working in neuroscience research.
 The ground-breaking discoveries we make today will underpin the new treatments of tomorrow, advancing human health and allowing us to reach new frontiers.

 Unravelling the complexities of the nervous system through the study of genes, cells and neural circuits.